mordori/mordori/README.md

 &nbsp;&nbsp;&nbsp;**Dining philosophers with threads and mutex.**
 - Resources shared between the threads are locked with mutex to avoid data races
 - Main thread handles the monitoring of the philosophers' status
-- A dedicated logging thread decoupled from the status monitoring handles the printing of the states of the philosophers
+- A dedicated logging thread decoupled from the status monitoring handles the printing of the philosophers' states

 <br>